 Another great thing about mutts is their uniqueness, since every pup will look different from the other.
 The combining of different looks has also started to create a trend with mixed dogs such as the labradoodle, cockapoo and many more, making them just as cute as a their purebred counterparts.

 One of the best reason to adopt a mutt is that you get to save the life of a worthy and wonderful dog and take a stand against relentless breeders.
 Every mutt that is adopted is one less dog purchased from a puppy mill, which means less money for mill operators.
 Puppies that are sold to pet stores supplied by puppy mills can be more prone to illness and horribly neglected.

-There are millions of loving and healthy mutts sitting in shelters, who are desperately waiting for someone to take them home.
-There are many mixed breed dogs that are in need of surgeries, medications and daily supplies.
+There are millions of loving and healthy mutts sitting in shelters waiting for someone to take them home.
+However, there are also many mixed breed dogs that are in need of surgeries, medications and daily supplies.

 You can give back this National Mutt Day by helping out a rescue pet in need.
 If you’re like us, you appreciate animals everyday of the year.
 To give back further, you can choose to become a monthly donor by joining the CUDDLY Club!